Frequently Asked Questions About Mediation

 How long does mediation take?

-This depends upon the divorcing couple.
+This depends upon the situation and the individuals involved.
 It takes as long as the parties need or want.
 The time spent in mediation can depend on the complexity of the issues being resolved and the number of issues the parties need to resolve.

 What information should I bring to the first mediation meeting?